Good to know¶

 Worker nodes are interconnected using a partitioned 400 Gb/s Infiniband fabric with M_KEY.
 For this reason commands like ibhosts will not work, while distributed workloads like MPI work correctly.

-To use Infiniband and NCCL from inside a Docker container make sure to set environment variable NCCL_IB_PKEY=1.
+On H200 and B200 clusters, to use Infiniband and NCCL from inside a Docker container make sure to set environment variable NCCL_IB_PKEY=1.

 For example: